 Defences to enforcement

-One of the most recurrent methods to avoid enforcement of contractual obligations is through defences related to missing essential or validity elements of a contract.
-For instance, the purpose of a contract cannot violate the law or public policy; otherwise, such contract would be unenforceable because of its illegal object.
-Additionally, contracts signed under duress would be unenforceable as well, as duress is considered a vice of consent.
+One of the most common methods to avoid enforcement of contractual obligations is through defences related to missing essential or validity elements of a contract.
+For instance, the purpose of a contract cannot violate the law or public policy; otherwise, the contract is unenforceable because of its illegal object.

-It is important to consider that although common law countries have adopted the Doctrine of Impracticability, Mexico has not yet fully adopted it.
-Historically, Mexican courts have determined that the country's Federal Civil Code only adopts the pacta sunt servanda principle, which, as courts have interpreted, means that contracts must be sustained, even when there is an occurrence that makes the performance of such contract extremely difficult or burdensome for one of the parties.9
+Although common law countries have adopted the doctrine of impracticability, Mexico has not yet fully adopted it.
+Historically, Mexican courts have determined that the country's Federal Civil Code only adopts the pacta sunt servanda principle, which, as the courts have interpreted, means that contracts must be sustained, even when there is an occurrence that makes the performance of the contract extremely difficult or burdensome for one of the parties.9

 Fraud, misrepresentation and other claims

-In addition to the latter, the implied covenant of good faith and fair dealing is recognised in Article 1796 of the Federal Civil Code, providing that the parties entering into a contract must act in good faith and deal with each other honestly and fairly during its execution.
-Given the nature of the covenant of good faith and fair dealing, most of the claims that arise from said principle are claims to enforce a contract or to avoid that one of the parties might use a rigorist or technical interpretation thereto in order to refuse to perform his or her obligations.
-The covenant of good faith and fair dealing is also recognised as an interpretation rule that both parties and courts must take into account when executing or enforcing a contract.
+In addition to the latter, the implied covenant of good faith and fair dealing is recognised in Article 1796 of the Federal Civil Code, which provides that the parties entering into a contract must act in good faith and deal with each other honestly and fairly during its execution.
+Given the nature of the covenant of good faith and fair dealing, most of the claims that arise from this principle are claims to enforce a contract or to prevent one of the parties from using a rigorist or technical interpretation thereto to refuse to perform his or her obligations.
+The covenant of good faith and fair dealing is also recognised as an interpretative rule that both the parties and the courts must take into account when executing or enforcing a contract.

-Mexican legislation on contractual matters establishes an extensive regulation to ensure the rights of the parties in such a way that, in the event of a breach, they have at their disposal a series of legal means to ensure the enforcement of the contractual obligation.
+Mexican legislation on contractual matters establishes extensive regulation to safeguard the rights of the parties in such a way that, in the event of a breach, they have at their disposal a series of legal means to ensure the enforcement of the contractual obligation.

-In this regard, applicable doctrine and legislation give the parties certain rights and remedies to ensure the fulfilment of a contractual obligation or, at least, to seek compensation.
-These rights and remedies are regulated through the following legal fundamentals.15
+Applicable doctrine and legislation give the parties certain rights and remedies to ensure the fulfilment of a contractual obligation or, at least, to seek compensation.
+Those rights and remedies are regulated through the following legal fundamentals.12

 i Pactum commissorium